bitblit/SaltMine/readme.md

 1. An SNS Topic.
 You'll need its arn.
 2. An SQS Queue.
 You'll need its url, and obviously you'll need to set up IAM correctly to read/write it.
-3. A set of classes implementing WorkQueueProcessor.
+3. A set of classes implementing SaltMineProcessor.
 These will be matched to submitted tasks by the "type" field, which must match the return value of "getType" in the processor.